RGoralewski/pong-game/README.md

 * SDL 2.0

 ## Status
-Project is _in progress_.
-There will appear new version of the game with modified graphics and improved ball movement.
+Project is _suspended_.
+In the next version maybe there will be limited time of the match.

 ## Inspiration
-Do simple game to learn programming.
+Classic arcade game Pong and the colours from Miami Vice.